Hotmoka/hotmoka/tutorial/Takamaka.md

 	ZERO, // nonce: irrevant for calls to a @View method BigInteger.valueOf(10_000), // gas limit
 	ZERO, // gas price
-	takamakaCode, // classpath for the execution of the transaction new NonVoidMethodSignature("io.takamaka.code.system.Manifest", "getGamete", ClassType.RGEOA), // method
+	takamakaCode, // class path for the execution of the transaction new NonVoidMethodSignature("io.takamaka.code.system.Manifest", "getGamete", ClassType.RGEOA), // method
 	manifest)); // receiver of the method call